What Is the Cleveland Cavs' Starting Lineup?

 Who Is the Cavs' Head Coach?

 Kenny Atkinson is the head coach after the Cavaliers hired him before the season began, following the firing of J.B.
 Bickerstaff.
-He is in his first season with the Cavaliers.
-Prior to this season, he served as the head coach of the Brooklyn Nets from 2016-2020, and served as an assistant coach for the past four seasons for the Golden State Warriors.
+He is in his second season with the Cavaliers.
+He previously served as the head coach of the Brooklyn Nets from 2016-2020, and served as an assistant coach for four seasons for the Golden State Warriors.

 Who Is the Cavs' General Manager?